 - For who?
 A global audience of advocacy campaigners, decision makers and leaders

 - Why?
-To provide the inspiration and know-how necessary to build the kinds of campaigns and organisations that win large-scale and lasting progressive change
+To provide the inspiration and know-how necessary to build more transformative, participatory and collaborative campaigns and organisations

 - Word count?
 500-1,200 words, although we sometimes go shorter or longer